Broadly speaking, the following investments are those that Axos Invest analyzes for its Core Portfolios which it recommends to clients:

-US Market (Stocks) represent a claim of ownership in corporations based in the United States.
+US Market (Stocks) represents a claim of ownership in corporations based in the United States.
 Despite the slump in US Equities in 2008-2009, we have seen strong growth of the economy in the United States in the 20th century as well as the beginning of the 21st.
-Indeed, US Market has already made up all losses experienced during the recent financial downturn.
+Indeed, the US Market has already made up all losses experienced during the recent financial downturn.
 Increasingly, U.S. corporations are conducting more business overseas, so they tend to benefit from growth in international developed and emerging markets.

 To give investors access to the US Market, we use the Vanguard Total Stock Market ETF: VTI.
 For the purpose of WiseHarvesting, we also use the Schwab U.S. Broad Market ETF: SCHB and the State Street SPDR S&P 500 ETF: SPY.

 Foreign Markets (Stocks) represent a claim of ownership in foreign corporations based in developed nations (e.g. Europe, Japan, etc.).
-Foreign Markets have experienced hardship of their own; however, they remain an integral part of the world economy.
+Foreign Markets have experienced the hardship of their own; however, they remain an integral part of the world economy.
 Similar to U.S. corporations, many foreign corporations have global reach and benefit from the growth of the world economy.

 To give investors access to Foreign Markets, we use Vanguard FTSE Developed Markets ETF: VEA.
 For the purpose of WiseHarvesting, we also use the Schwab International Equity ETF: SCHF and the iShares MSCI EAFE ETF: EFA.

-Emerging Market (Stocks) represent a claim of ownership in foreign corporations based in the world's developing economies (e.g. Brazil, Taiwan, South Africa, China, India, etc.).
-As a whole, Emerging Markets represent approximately half of the world GDP, although this figure is expected to grow as they further develop.
+Emerging Market (Stocks) represents a claim of ownership in foreign corporations based in the world's developing economies (e.g. Brazil, Taiwan, South Africa, China, India, etc.).
+As a whole, Emerging Markets represent approximately half of the world's GDP, although this figure is expected to grow as they further develop.
 While Emerging Markets are considered more volatile, they experience fast economic growth and are expected to generate higher returns than the equities of their developed counterparts.

-To give investors access to emerging equities, we use Vanguard FTSE Emerging Markets ETF: VWO.
+To give investors access to emerging equities, we use the Vanguard FTSE Emerging Markets ETF: VWO.
 For the purpose of WiseHarvesting, we also use the iShares Core MSCI Emerging Markets ETF: IEMG and the iShares MSCI Emerging Markets ETF: EEM.

 US Treasuries (Bonds) are debt securities issued by the federal government and its agencies.
 These debt securities are used by the government to fund new or existing projects.
 Unlike equities, US Treasuries provide a steady income in the form of interest and principal payments.
 US Treasuries are considered some of the safest investments in the world.
 While the returns can be far less than stocks, they provide good diversification and steady income to investors.